-Concentration of Credit Risk: Lexicon's cash equivalents, short-term investments and accounts receivable represent potential concentrations of credit risk.
-The Company minimizes potential concentrations of risk in cash equivalents and short-term investments by placing investments in high-quality financial instruments.
+Concentration of Credit Risk: Lexicon's cash equivalents, investments and accounts receivable represent potential concentrations of credit risk.
+The Company attempts to minimize potential concentrations of risk in cash equivalents and investments by placing investments in high-quality financial instruments.
 The Company's accounts receivable are unsecured and are concentrated in pharmaceutical and biotechnology companies located in the United States, Europe and Japan.
 The Company has not experienced any significant credit losses to date.
+In 2008, customers in the United States and Europe represented 68% and 32% of revenue, respectively.
 In 2007, customers in the United States, Europe and Japan represented 66%, 29% and 5% of revenue, respectively.
 In 2006, customers in the United States, Europe and Japan represented 66%, 21% and 13% of revenue, respectively.
-In 2005, customers in the United States, Europe and Japan represented 78%, 16% and 6% of revenue, respectively.
-At December 31, 2007, management believes that the Company has no significant concentrations of credit risk.
+At December 31, 2008, management believes that the Company has no significant concentrations of credit risk.

 Segment Information and Significant Customers: Lexicon operates in one business segment, which primarily focuses on the discovery of the functions and pharmaceutical utility of genes and the use of those gene function discoveries in the discovery and development of pharmaceutical products for the treatment of human disease.
 Substantially all of the Company's revenues have been derived from drug discovery alliances, target validation collaborations for the development and, in some cases, analysis of the physiological effects of genes altered in knockout mice, technology licenses, subscriptions to its databases, government grants and contracts and compound library sales.
-In 2007, N.V.
-Organon, Bristol-Myers Squibb Company and the Texas Enterprise Fund represented 27%, 23% and 22% of revenues, respectively.
+In 2008, Bristol-Myers Squibb Company, N.V.
+Organon and Genentech, Inc. represented 32%, 29% and 13% of revenues, respectively.
+In 2007, Organon, Bristol-Myers Squibb and the Texas Enterprise Fund represented 27%, 23% and 22% of revenues, respectively.
 In 2006, Bristol-Myers Squibb, Organon and Takeda Pharmaceutical Company Limited represented 35%, 21% and 12% of revenues, respectively.
-In 2005, Bristol-Myers Squibb, Genentech, Inc. and Organon represented 34%, 30% and 16% of revenues, respectively.